 E-mail: michael.gauss3∂kit.edu

-In addition to beginner-friendly lectures by physics professors, there will also be insights into current research.
-A tour of the KATRIN experiment, in which the neutrino mass is being investigated experimentally for the first time, and the KARA circular accelerator at KIT's North Campus are planned.
+In addition to beginner-friendly lectures by physics professors, you will also gain insights into current research.
+A visit to the KATRIN experiment, where the neutrino mass is being investigated experimentally for the first time, as well as the KARA and FLUTE particle accelerators on KIT's North Campus are planned.

-KIT physics students and young scientists will be on hand to offer advice and support.
-This gives you the opportunity to learn more about everyday life as a physicist, studying physics and studying at KIT in general.
+KIT physics students and young scientists will be on hand to give you advice and support throughout the entire camp week (16 - 21.08.26).
+This will give you the opportunity to find out more about everyday life as a physicist, studying physics and studying at KIT in general.

 Science Camp Particle and Astroparticle Physics

-for young people from the completed 9th grade (prospective 10th grade and higher)
+for young people from completed 9th grade (prospective 10th grade and higher)

 Registration information

 You will receive notification of acceptance or rejection directly from KIT.
-Please only transfer the fee to the Schülerakademie afterwards.
+Please transfer the fee to the Student Academy only afterwards.

 Cancellation is possible free of charge up to three weeks before the start of the camp.
-In this case, please contact Michael Gauß (Gauss ∂does-not-exist.kit edu).By registering, you confirm that you want to be present for the entire period.
+In this case, please contact Michael Gauß(gauss∂kit.edu).

-The Science Camp Particle and Astroparticle Physics is offered in cooperation with the Institute for Experimental Particle Physics, KIT Center for Elementary Particle and Astroparticle Physics (KACETA) and the Center for Media Learning of the KIT.
-It is supported by the Netzwerk Teilchenwelt der Schülerakademie Karlsruhe e.V. with the kind support of the Karl Schlecht Foundation and the Schroff Foundation.
+The Science Camp Particle and Astroparticle Physics is offered in cooperation with the KIT Center for Elementary Particle and Astroparticle Physics, the Institute for Experimental Particle Physics, TRIANGEL at KIT and the Schülerakademie Karlsruhe e.V..